rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-29-rancher-desktop-2-alpha-2.md

 ```

 That takes the containers, images, volumes, and cluster with it, so there's
 nothing to carry across.
-Then install Alpha 2 over it; there's nothing to
-uninstall first.
-It sits alongside Rancher Desktop 1.x without touching it,
+Then install Alpha 2.
+It sits alongside Rancher
-though only one of them can run at a time.
+Desktop 1.x without touching it, though only one of them can run at a time.

 On Windows, the Virtual Machine tab shows the CPU and memory controls, but
-WSL2 ignores both.
-Set them in `.wslconfig` until we sort that out.
+WSL2 ignores them because the VM settings are global across all WSL2 distros.
+You can change the defaults in `.wslconfig`.

 Downloads and the full list of changes are in the
 [release](https://github.com/rancher-sandbox/rancher-desktop-2/releases/tag/v2.0.0-alpha.2),